 Get to know your reader

-Even professional marketers are pressing that share button when they see posts with strong insights.
-Whether you are feeling like you are drugging yourself to work while being half asleep because your cat woke you up at 5 am, or your kids made a huge mess in the kitchen while destroying every bit of a clean cloth you have.
+Even professional marketers are pressing that share button when they see posts with strong insights that ring the bell for us.
+We all had these moments of hating the world for a need to get up, or when our kids make a huge mess in the kitchen right before you need to leave for a long-desired job interview.
 We are human and sharing that kind of experiences make us feel like we are not alone and can relate.
 Look for such small truths everywhere you can.
 Eavesdrop on conversations of random people and write down the most curious observations.
 If you prepare an article on business, ask experts for insights from their area of expertise.

 We feel excited while reading an article that reveals a small secret we thought was only ours.
 Everybody loves being understood.